Tenant A/C EFFICIENCY, AIR FILTERS, AND TENANT RESPONSIBILITY

 Florida City Gas supplies natural gas to most of Brevard.
 The company requires a meter deposit that varies according to the amount of monthly gas usage.
 The meter deposit is refunded with interest after 12 months to customers with good payment records.
 A $50 startup fee is required.
 To begin gas service, call 800-993-7546.
 For new homes, call 321-632-1734.
 For further details, visit www.floridacitygas.com.

 Contact AT&T at 321-674-9746 or Spectrum at 855-222-0102 to set up residential service.
 A deposit amount is determined by the customer's credit report.
-Customers must give their address, Social Security and driver license numbers.
+Customers must give their address, Social Security, and driver's license numbers.

 WATER.
 TRASH.
 SEWERS